Lonjher/klampar-ecommerce/README.md

 ## License

-The project is licensed by KKN Posko 50 2024 Univeristas Annuqayah under circumtances.
+The project is licensed by KKN Posko 50 2024 Univeristas Annuqayah under circumstances.
 # klampar-ecommerce